nosoynati/bookrec/README.md

 ## A mood a book

-Recommend a book based on youir mood
+A book recommendation based on your mood

-Uses Hardcover API
+Powered by Hardcover API